notofonts/sinhala/fontbakery/googlefonts-NotoSerifSinhala-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

+	- emdash

+	- less

+	- equal

-	- endash
+	- bar

 	- asterisk

+	- bracketright

-	- emdash
+	- two

-	- six
+	- semicolon

-	- percent
+	- numbersign

 	- parenright

-	- one

-	- uni00A0

-	- underscore

-	- eight

-	- And 36 more.
+	- And 35 more.

 Use -F or --full-lists to disable shortening of long lists.
  [code: unreachable-glyphs]